Welcome to the research group homepage of Prof Amalendu Chandra

 Major scientific fields of interest:

-• Computer simulations of clusters and condensed phases using classical and quantum methods.
+• Computer simulations of clusters, surfaces, interfaces and bulk condensed phases using classical and quantum methods.

 Selected Publications